jmcerrejon/php_uploader/README.md

 * Modify the .env file and enjoy.

-* Notes: If you want to upload files with more than 5 Mb, check at *php.ini* the parameter *upload_max_filesize*.
+* Notes: If you want to increase the upload files limit, check at *php.ini* the parameter *upload_max_filesize*.
 Check you have write permissions at /storage dir.

 Dependencies
 ------------